Salable/node-sdk/docs/versioned_docs/version-3.2.0/subscriptions/get-one.md

 ## Return Type

-For more information about this request see our api documentation on [Subscription Object](https://docs.salable.app/api#tag/Subscriptions/operation/getSubscriptionByUuid)
+For more information about this request see our API documentation on [Subscription Object](https://docs.salable.app/api#tag/Subscriptions/operation/getSubscriptionByUuid)